JerseyXS/Interactive-Lab-Hub/Lab 1/README.md

 **Please indicate anyone you collaborated with on this Lab.**
 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

-I mainly worked on this aloine with some assistance from Brandt Beckerman for shooting the videos.
+I mainly worked on this alone with some assistance from Brandt Beckerman for shooting the videos.

 # Staging Interaction, Part 2